guigrpa/giu/ROADMAP.md

 # Roadmap

-- [ ] Upgrade to React 15.3 (PureComponent)
-- DATATABLE, using react-virtualized
+- [ ] DATATABLE, using react-virtualized
-  -
+- [ ] Check Select support for language changes

 Long-standing:
 - [ ] ListPicker: if not focused, it should not scrollintoview!
 But don't use fFocused (draws a border).
 Add a new `fParentFocused` and use it for this purpose.
 Dropdownmenus should stop scrolling also if keyboard shortcuts are used